Category Archives: Uncategorized

 Here is a side by side comparison of both hands with lots of ambient light from the ceremony, and little ambient light during the dance.

-Hopefully you can see that the detail on the image on the left has begun to break up, it always reminds me of the static you used to get on old televisions.
+Hopefully you can see that the detail on the image on the left has started to break up, it always reminds me of the static you used to get on old televisions.

 It’s a question of taste, personally, I love grain and think it adds a certain charm to a photograph.
 If you hate it altogether, then it’s worth knowing that if you get married in winter, then this will be the reality for most of your images.
 N.B this is true of documentary wedding photographers, if you choose a photographer who uses flash all the time, this won’t be so much of an issue.
 BUT – flash is annoying, nigh on impossible to use for quality candids and is often banned during the wedding ceremony.
 Forewarned is forearmed.